Notice how things take on an entirely different slant when you say them in a foreign language?

 - To the uninitiated, all Cantonese conversations, like German, sound like arguments or fighting.
 The perceived harshness of the language could be attributed to speaking loudly in casual speech, the presence of unreleased final consonants (making certain words sound short and abrupt) and low tones (making the speech sound guttural).

 - In many non-English speaking countries, everything sounds cooler in English; it's one of the main reasons why Gratuitous English is so widespread, after all.

 - Chantal Poullain is a French-Czech actress who married a Czech actor Boleslav Polivka.
-When asked how Czech sounded to her ears when she first heard it, she said that very deep and quite sexy, but said that it was because she was in love.
-Her own Czech is strongly tinged with French accent and she flatly refuses to study and use some grammatical rules, but her speeches always sound very seductively, no matter what she talks about.
+When asked how Czech sounded to her ears when she first heard it, she said that very deep and quite sexy but said that it was because she was in love.
+Her own Czech is strongly tinged with a French accent and she flatly refuses to study and use some grammatical rules, but her speeches always sound very seductively, no matter what she talks about.
 She's very devoted to charity work, and one would assume it helps her to gain sponsors.

 - During a Nerd HQ panel, Tom Hiddleston answered a question by repeating a saying in French ("On a deux vies.
-La deuxième commence le jour où on réalise qu'on en a qu'une."
+La deuxième commence le jour où on réalise qu'on n'en a qu'une."
 Exact translation: "We have two lives.
 The second starts on the day we realize that we only have one.")
 Tom, being from London, didn't see what the big deal was, since France had always been just a short trip away.
 The audience, being mostly American females, started giggling hysterically.

 - James McAvoy takes part in a French comedy skit (although his role is in English), and the comments section underneath the video is full of French fangirls who are swooning over the actor's Scottish brogue.